Nikkei edges up on weaker yen; tech shares follow Nasdaq gains

 By Ayai Tomisawa

-TOKYO, July 11 (Reuters) - Japan's Nikkei share average edged up on Tuesday morning, as a weaker yen supported many export-oriented stocks, while tech shares attracted buyers on the back of the strong Nasdaq performance overnight.
+TOKYO, July 11 Japan's Nikkei share average edged up on Tuesday morning, as a weaker yen supported many export-oriented stocks, while tech shares attracted buyers on the back of the strong Nasdaq performance overnight.

 The Nikkei rose 0.2 percent to 20,126.30 in mid-morning trade.